spacetelescope/pandeia-coronagraphy/README.rst

 Alternatively, follow these step-by-step instructions:

-1. If you don't already have Anaconda or Miniconda installed, download and install either the Python 2.7 version or the Python 3 version `here <https://conda.io/miniconda.html>`_.
+1. If you don't already have Anaconda or Miniconda installed, download and install the Python 3 version `here <https://conda.io/miniconda.html>`_.

 2. Add the AstroConda channel to your Conda channels:

  ``conda config --add channels http://ssb.stsci.edu/astroconda``

 3. Create a conda environment with the STScI software stack:

- ``conda create -n astroconda stsci python=2.7``

- or

  ``conda create -n astroconda stsci python=3``